shredtechular/antdimot.github.io/app/data/entity_framework_41_news.md

-# Entity Framework 4.1 – News
+# Entity Framework 4.1 news

-I must admit I like very much the last release (4.1) of [Entity Framework](http://msdn.microsoft.com/en-us/data/aa937723).
+I like very much the last release (4.1) of [Entity Framework](http://msdn.microsoft.com/en-us/data/aa937723).
 Although the EF team have to work hard to catch up the quality of [NHibernate](http://www.nhforge.org/) (it is still the best ORM), but they are on the right way.